Elk City, Oklahoma: Everyone I meet has an incredible fighting spirit. Is this good?

 Everyone I spoke to said roughly the same thing.
 That they are relying on their own wits.
 That they are trying to be positive.
 That they are tightening their belts and working and ultimately better times must come.
 I heard no one demanding help.

+It is incredibly impressive.
+But everyone talks about their individual place in society, that only they themselves are responsible.
 With only individual fighting spirit, there will be a thousand Rafaels competing for the job as middle manager at McDonald’s.

 Imagine if all these strong people made demands together.
 What a movement it could be!